 Inflation is impacting how IT procurement groups must handle new and existing contracts.
 The jump in the Consumer Price Index, a broad basket of goods and services, is showing no signs of decreasing.
 Inflation accelerated across the U.S. in May, jumping to 8.6% — the steepest increase since 1981, according to the US Bureau of Labor Statistics (BLS).
 In April, the CPI rose at an 8.3% annual rate, defying hopes that inflation had peaked.
 Economists had forecast that the CPI rose 8.2% in May, according to FactSet.
-As a result, IT procurement personnel need a strategy to how best to identify those contracts that pose the most risk to the organization and how to minimize the impact of price increases.
+As a result, IT procurement personnel need a strategy to identify those contracts that pose the most risk to the organization and minimize the impact of price increases.
+A structured approach to inflation management can help procurement teams prioritize risk, strengthen negotiations, and reduce exposure to escalating costs.
 Below are a few strategies to consider following an effort to minimize the impact of inflation:

 1. Identify Which Contracts Pose the Most Risk

-Contracts with the highest risk profile typically have the following elements in common:
+Contract management in procurement requires teams to identify contracts with the highest risk profile, which typically have the following elements in common:

 -